kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 ## Proceeding with Installation
 ---
-Now that the filesystem is assembled, we can essentially follow the rest of the Arch Installation guide with only a few slight differences.
+Now that the filesystem is assembled, you can essentially follow the rest of the Arch Installation guide with only a few slight differences.
 ### Executing `pacstrap`
-When running the pacstrap command, we need to include an additional package in order to have the btrfs tools we have been using.
-Also, since we mounted our fs at /mnt/arch instead of /mnt/ as used in the guide, we need to account for that.
+When running the pacstrap command, you need to include an additional package in order to have the btrfs tools you have been using.
+Also, since you mounted your filesystem at /mnt/arch instead of /mnt/ as used in the guide, you need to account for that:

 {% highlight text %}
 # pacstrap /mnt/arch base btrfs-progs
 {% endhighlight %}

 ### Generating the fstab File
+In order for the system to properly locate and mount all of the partitions and subvolumes at boot, a **f**ile**s**ystem **tab**le needs to exist.
+Arch Linux has a great tool for simplifying the process, `genfstab`.
-Although the Arch guide does not specify this option, the '-U' flag is quite important, since the order the devices are recognized could change (switching what is /dev/sda and /dev/sdb for example).
+Although the Arch installation  guide does not specify this option, the '-U' flag is quite important, since the order the devices are recognized could change (switching what is /dev/sda and /dev/sdb for example).
 This is **crucial** if you decide to have an encrypted swap partition, which we'll cover later.